-First, understand there’s a reason why conventional advice is to stretch out your home loan
+First, let’s understand the reason why conventional advice is to stretch out your home loan.

 Before we even look at the reasons why to consider a shorter loan tenure, let’s consider why conventional advice is not to do it.

 When you reduce your maximum loan tenure, your monthly repayments rise by a significant amount.
-For example, consider a housing loan of $360,000 from HDB, over a 25 year period (the maximum possible term).
-The interest rate on an HDB loan is 2.6 per cent per annum.
+For example, consider a HDB housing loan of $360,000 over a 25 year period (the maximum possible term).
+The interest rate on an HDB loan is 2.6% per annum.
 The monthly loan repayment would come to roughly $1,600 per month.

 Shorten that same loan tenure by just 20 years, and it goes up to $1,925 per month.
 Shorten it to 15 years, and it comes to a whopping $2,400+ per month.